 Discover one of the world’s last wild places

-Imagine traveling all the way to Alaska, then going even farther…to a small, windswept island in the Bering Sea.
-St. Paul Island is raw and rich with wildlife, especially birds.
+Imagine traveling all the way to Alaska, then going even farther… to a small, windswept island in the Bering Sea.
+St. Paul Island is raw and rich with wildlife, especially birds and seals.
 When you journey here, you leave the crush of tourists and souvenir shops behind.
-What you’ll find instead is authentic Aleut culture, wide-open spaces and the breathtaking beauty of nature.
+What you’ll find instead is authentic Unangan culture, wide-open spaces and the breathtaking beauty of nature.

 Migratory Bird Capital

-Our location in the ocean between two continents makes St. Paul Island the ideal resting point for migrating birds.
-At least 248 species have been recorded on the island, including many rare birds making their spring migration.
+Our remote location in the ocean between two continents makes St. Paul Island an ideal point of land for migrating and nesting birds.
+At least 310 species have been recorded on the island, including many rare birds ending up off-course during their migrations.
 St. Paul Island is a birder’s paradise.

 Travel to St. Paul

 St. Paul Island is a 3.5-hour flight from Anchorage.
-The island is served by PenAir, a regional partner of Alaska Airlines.
-You can book your entire trip through Alaska Airlines or fly to Anchorage on another airline and book your PenAir flight to St. Paul Island separately.
+The island is served by Ravn Alaska, a regional partner of Alaska Airlines.
+You can book your entire trip through Alaska Airlines or fly to Anchorage on another airline and book your Ravn flight to St. Paul Island separately.

 Our tour packages

 We offer a variety of tours available May through mid-October, from quick visits of 3 days/2 nights to 8 days/7 nights for in-depth exploration of the island and birding spots.
-Each includes round-trip airfare from Anchorage to St. Paul, shared accommodations and guide services.
+Each includes shared accommodations and guide services.

 What our guests say